yardsale8/stat489_book/_sources/FunctionalListProcessing/MoreAboutPythonFunctions.txt

 Everything that this function does is a side-effect.
 The import statement adds the turtle library to the main name space (a side-effect).
-The function definition save the associated function value to the main namespace (a side-effect).
+The function definition saves the associated function value to the main namespace (a side-effect).
 The ``turtle.Screen`` call makes an external screen for turtles (a side-effect)... etc.  All programs need some part of their code to be side-effecting, if nothing else we need to read data in and output results.
 The